TaylanUB/scheme-bytestructures/README.md

 `bytestructure-descriptor-size` to acquire the size of other descriptors it holds.
-This procedure takes either only a bytestructure descriptor (for when to calculating the size statically, typically in the constructor-helper), or a bytevector, offset so-far, and descriptor (for when requesting the size of a descriptor with a possibly dynamic size).
+This procedure takes either only a bytestructure descriptor (for when to calculating the size statically, typically in the constructor), or a bytevector, offset, and descriptor (for when requesting the size of a descriptor with a possibly dynamic size).

-The `ref-helper` must be a four-argument procedure that takes a bytevector, an offset so-far, the contents of the descriptor, and an "index" object; it returns three values: the same or a different bytevector, and a new offset and descriptor as determined by the index.
-For example the ref-helper of the vector type multiplies the size of its contained descriptor with the index and adds the resulting value to the offset so-far, and always returns its one contained descriptor.
+The `ref-helper` must be a four-argument procedure that takes a bytevector, an offset, the contents of the descriptor, and an "index" object; it returns three values: the same or a different bytevector, and a new offset and descriptor as determined by the index.
+For example the ref-helper of the vector type multiplies the size of its contained descriptor with the index and adds the resulting value to the old offset, and always returns its one contained descriptor.
 The ref-helper of the struct type, on the other hand, must iterate through its fields, adding to the offset the sizes of the descriptors it skips until it comes to the field with the requested index (a symbol), and returns the accumulated offset and the descriptor of the field at which it arrived.

 Note that while the ref-helper receives contents of a descriptor, it is expected to return an actual descriptor.
-This means it cannot just return the same object to induce recursion on the same descriptor.
+This means it cannot return the same object to induce recursion on the same descriptor.

 The ref-helper may be `#f` to indicate that it doesn't make sense to use an index with a descriptor type.
+In that case, an error will be signaled if the user attempts this.

 The `bytevector-ref-proc` must be a ternary procedure that takes a bytevector, an offset, and the descriptor contents; returning a